rickstc/rickstc/README.md

 ## 🏫 Current Learning Goals

-I love to learn and believe you're not actively getting better, you're actively getting worse.
+I love to learn and believe if you're not actively getting better, you're actively getting worse.

 1. Improve proficiency with design patterns
 2. Work more with React + TypeScript